March 2010 Gaza–Israel clashes: Background

-The Clashes
+Clashes

 The fighting began on March 26, 2010, when a team of soldiers from the Israel Defense Forces (IDF) entered the Gaza Strip.
 The soldiers were from the elite Golani Brigade, and had entered after several men placing what appeared to be explosives on the border fence.
 Gunmen then attacked the soldiers with mortars and gunfire, as well as an explosive device.
 Two Israeli soldiers, Major Eliraz Peretz of Eli, and Staff Sergeant Ilan Sviatkovsky of Rishon LeZion, were killed when a grenade on a soldier's vest was hit and exploded.
 Israeli soldiers returned fire and killed two militants.
 Another IDF unit also fired on a separate group of militants planting explosives along the border, wounding two.
 On March 27, Israeli troops backed by tanks, armored vehicles, helicopters, and mortars entered Gaza in retaliation and clashed with Palestinian fighters.
 According to Palestinian sources, five Israeli tanks and two armored bulldozers entered Gaza and fired shells at targets near Khan Younis before withdrawing.
 An Israeli spokesperson confirmed that Israeli bulldozers were used to flatten infrastructure used by terrorists.
 One Palestinian gunman was killed in an Israeli airstrike during the fighting.
 According to Palestinian medical sources, a Palestinian civilian was also killed and twelve more wounded.

 Aftermath

 The Palestinian armed groups Hamas, Islamic Jihad Movement in Palestine, and Jaljalat, claimed to have been involved in the fighting.
 Israeli Prime Minister Benjamin Netanyahu expressed condolences to the families of the dead and the wounded, while a Hamas spokesperson claimed the deaths of the two soldiers as revenge for Mahmoud al-Mabhouh.

 The IDF took note that both the soldiers killed during the hostilities died when a single hand grenade carried in one of the soldiers' vests was hit and exploded as a result.
 Israeli engineers subsequently developed an upgraded version of the M26 grenade, designed not to explode when struck by a bullet.

+France expressed concern of the clashes and released a statement stating, "France firmly condemns the attacks which cost the life today of two Israeli soldiers at the frontier of the Gaza Strip."
+The Foreign Ministry also expressed regret for the continuous deaths in the Israeli–Palestinian conflict.